headspace

 You don’t need a formal referral to come to headspace.
 If you want to refer yourself, call (03) 5141 6200 or drop in and see us at 171 Main Street, Bairnsdale.

-Young people can be referred to headspace Bairnsdale by schools or health and community workers.
-Referrals must be made in writing on the headspace Bairnsdale referral form and emailed to us here.
+Schools or health and community workers can refer a young person to headspace Bairnsdale.
+Referrals must be made in writing on the headspace Bairnsdale Referral Form and sent to PO Box 677 Bairnsdale or emailed to us here.
 Referrals should include as much information as possible and be undertaken with the consent of the young person.

 GAMES GROUP